paulhontz/saint/CRUDPages.md

 ###Header

-Defaulted to pluralized model name
+Defaulted to pluralized class name

 To have a custom header for both Summary and CRUD pages, use *saint.header*: